Auto Invalidate

 });

-If you want to use the above multiple rules to match failure sources, you can specify hitSource as an array, and the array item is any one of the above three rules, and the method instance that meets any one of the rules in the array will be matched.
+If you want to use multiple rules above to match failure sources, you can specify hitSource as an array, where the array item is any of the above 3 rules, and method instances that meet any of the rules in the array will be matched.

 alova.Get('/todo/1', {

-// When the method instance request that satisfies any matching rule in the array succeeds, the cache will be invalidated
+// When the method instance request that satisfies any matching rule in the array is successful, this cache will be invalidated

 hitSource: [alova.Post('/todo', {}), 'submitTodo', /^prefix/]